dcdpr/did-btcr2/chapters/Terminology.md

   This upgrade enabled Bitcoin transactions to be secured using ::Schnorr Signatures::
   through the introduction of a new address, a Taproot address.

+Target Time

+: A UTC timestamp that specifies a target time provided by a client in a resolution request to the resolver.
+If none is provided the target time is set to the
+  ::Resolution Time::.

 Unsecured BTC1 Update

 : A ::BTC1 Update:: without a proof attached to it invoking the capability to apply the update to a **did:btc1** DID document.